-The St. Xavier's Institution (GPS: 5.42076, 100.33684), or Sekolah Menengah St Xavier, is the oldest Roman Catholic boys school in Malaysia.
+The St. Xavier's Institution (GPS: 5.42076, 100.33684), or Sekolah Menengah St Xavier is a secondary school for boys in George Town, Penang.
+The school is the oldest Roman Catholic mission school for boys in the country.
 A Catholic school, the precursor of St Xavier's Institution, was established way back in 1787 by the initial group of Eurasian Catholics led by French priest Father Arnold Garnault, who was invited by Francis Light himself to settle in Penang (the Catholics were facing religious persecution in Phuket.
 They had relocated to Kuala Kedah at the time when Light established Penang.)
 That early Catholic school was run by Catholic priests, and lessons were conducted in Malay.

 The school in its present incarnation traces its roots to the De La Salle Brothers movement, an Institute of the Brothers of the Christian Schools which was founded by St Jean-Baptiste de la Salle (1679 - 1719) for providing education to the working class and the poor.
 The La Salle Christian Brothers were to set up many schools in Malaya, many of which are today among the best education institutons in their respective towns, among them the St Michael's Institution in Ipoh, and St Joseph's Institution in Singapore (today's Singapore Art Museum).